spacetelescope/jupyterhub-deploy/fuse/README.md

 e.g.  `tike-fuse-dev`.
 The chart creates two daemonsets which run S3 pods on every notebook node, one per bucket per file system per node.
-The chart also creates a PVC for /s3 which is mounted by every notebook pod using the JupyterHub config YAML.
-Minimal IAM perms attached to worker nodes grant "readonly" access to the stpubdata bucket only; these were determined by ITSD automatically based on perms used by a very limited test run which successfully mounted and listed a direcrtory.
+The chart also creates a PVC for /s3 which is mounted by every notebook pod using the JupyterHub config YAML as new users are spawned.
+Minimal IAM perms attached to worker nodes grant "readonly" access to buckets.

 1. A single daemon image.
-The system has a Dockerfile and an image which contains the FUSE library as well as both goofys and s3fs-fuse programs.
+The Dockerfile defines an image which contains the FUSE library as well as both goofys and s3fs-fuse programs.
 Both programs fit in < 60M.
-When a container is launched, a single bucket is mounted by one of the two file systems.
-Daemonsets launch the same container with different commands and parameters depending on file system and bucket.
-Supporting more file systems requires adding to the image and adding new daemonsets.
-The image is Alpine-based with minimal s/w beyond that needed for the file systems.
+It is launched running one file system or the other, not both.
+The image is Alpine-based with minimal s/w beyond that needed for the file systems, e.g. no bash only sh.

 2. Daemonsets.
 Each daemonset runs one file system pod on each notebook node for each bucket.
 Core nodes do not run the s3 daemonsets.
-Currently each daemon pod only mounts one bucket.
-Additional buckets merely need to be added to the bucket list defined in infrequent-env.
-Each new file system nominally requires installing additional code in the image and a new daemonset spec to launch pods for it.
+There is one daemonset for goofys and one for s3fs fuse.

 Generally the path structure is:   /s3/<file system>/<bucket>